 Colin Scott University College Dublin, Republic of Ireland

 Principal, UCD College of Human Sciences; Professor of EU Regulation & Governance

 Colin Scott is Principal, UCD College of Human Sciences and Professor of EU Regulation & Governance.
 He studied law at the London School of Economics and at Osgoode Hall Law School in Toronto.
 Prior to his appointment at UCD in April 2006 he lectured at the University of Warwick and at the London School of Economics.
 He is Director of the UCD Centre for Regulation and Governance, established in 2010.
 He is a co-author of the Irish State Administration Database (2010) and is also a co-editor of Legal Studies.
 More information

-Jonathan Wiener Duke University, IRGC S&TC, USA
+Jonathan Wiener Duke University, USA and IRGC Scientific and Technical Council

 William R. and Thomas L. Perkins Professor of Law, Professor of Environmental Policy, and Public Policy

 Jonathan B. Wiener is a professor, at Duke University, USA, a member of the IRGC, and a University Fellow of Resources for the Future (RFF).
 He was President of the Society for Risk Analysis (SRA) in 2008, and co-chair of the World Congress on Risk in 2012.
 His publications include Risk vs. Risk (1995) and The Reality of Precaution: Comparing Risk Regulation in the US and Europe (2011).
 More information